• LAUNCH YOUR DREAM

 • Find a quiet place where you will not be disturbed for at least 30 minutes.

-It is said that if you love and are drawn to something (not someone in this case), there is a natural special (and usually inborn) ability hidden there.
+It is said that if you love and are drawn to something (not someone in this case), there is a natural, unique (and usually inborn) ability hidden there.
 What do you get lost in doing and why?
 Have you ever stopped to ask yourself this question?
-Some believe it has to do with hidden talents you’ve ignored since your parents said you have to be more practical.
+Some believe it is due to hidden talents you’ve ignored since your parents said you must be more practical.
 “Who can make a living at that!?”

-• Write down 1- 8 down at the top of a blank page.
+• Write 1- 8 at the top of a blank page.

 Under the single column titled 1-8, draw a single dividing line down the middle of this column/page.